 Doing yoga and exercise also helps you to figure out this.

-Irregular menstruation is not a matter of concern if you are in your teens as periods remain irregular till the age of 25, but irregularity in the sense if you have irregular periods regularly.
+Irregular menstruation is not a matter of concern if you are in your teens as periods remain irregular till the age of 25.
+If you are experiencing irregular menses regularly then it not a strange thing.
 But if you experience a sudden change in them, the difference might be having periods more then once in a month or having no periods at all for up to 3 months in a row.
 There are several causes of irregular periods.

 You can also say your periods are irregular if there is more or less menstrual flow then normal, or having pain more then before, or having big blood clots during menstrual flow.